 Ventriculosubgaleal shunt – (VSGS) Usually a temporary measure used in infants who are too small or premature to tolerate other shunt types.
 A catheter is placed linking the ventricles to a pocket formed beneath the epicranial aponeurosis (the subgaleal space), creating a fluid-filled swelling on the baby’s scalp, this may be converted to a more definitive shunt at a further procedure.

-(Image: ventriculosubgaleal shunt)
+(Image to right: ventriculosubgaleal shunt)

 External Ventricular Drainage – A catheter is placed into the ventricle, tunnelled under the skin and connected to an external drainage system.
 CSF drainage can be monitored and volume of fluid removed adjusted.
 This is a temporary measure, usually in place for around 7 days before removal or conversion to another system.